School gunman had AR-15-style weapon, 600 rounds of ammo

 “Let's go!" she told the kids.

-Kuczka’s biography on the school website said she was the married mother of five and a grandmother of seven.
-She was an avid bike rider and was part of a 1979 national championship field hockey team at what is now Missouri State University.

-“I cannot imagine myself in any other career but teaching,” Kuczka wrote on the website.
-“In high school, I taught swimming lessons at the YMCA.
-From that point on, I knew I wanted to be a teacher.”

-AP reporter Margaret Stafford in Liberty, Missouri, contributed to this report.
-Salter reported from O'Fallon, Missouri.
+Salter reported from O’Fallon, Missouri.
+Associated Press writers Margaret Stafford and Heather Hollingsworth in Kansas City, Missouri, contributed to this report.

-This story has been corrected to show that Alexandria Bell was 15, not 16 as police had previously stated.

 Credit: David Carson

-Note: This story has been corrected to show that Alexzandria Bell was 15, not 16 as police had previously stated.
-Police also corrected the spelling of her first name.